In comments on an article in the Magill Report, I had this to say about things I keep hearing from Dela Quist:

 Our delivery and deployment services include data importing, data cleansing, de-duplication, filtering, targeting, testing and optimisation.

 Now, don’t get me wrong.
-I’m glad that there are people like Dela out there, helping clients who are doing things right to do them even better.
+I’m glad there are people like Dela out there, helping clients who are doing things right to do them even better.

 That said, Dela has issued me a challenge in a comment: